westurner/dotfiles/docs/tools.rst

 * ``conda skeleton`` can automatically create conda packages both from ``PyPI`` and from ``CPAN`` (Perl)
-* Conda was originally created for the Anaconda Python Distribution, which installs packages written in Python, R, C, Fortran
+* Conda was originally created for the Anaconda Python Distribution, which installs packages written in :ref:`Python`,
+  R, Javascript, :ref:`Ruby`, C, Fortran
+* Conda (and :ref:`Anaconda`) packages are hosted by `<https://binstar.org>`,
+  which hosts free public and paid private Conda packages.

 .. index:: RubyGems